Route basis

 Kotor suitability check

 Send your preferred date, number of participants and where you are based only after the practical details fit.
-The reply can check whether the local Bay route is realistic for current conditions, timing and participant fit.
+The reply can check whether the local Bay route is realistic for current conditions, timing and participant fit, or whether waiting or moving the plan is better.

 A useful first message